Evaluating and Improving the Robustness of LiDAR Odometry and Localization Under Real-World Corruptions: Experiment Results

-Similarly, we fine-tune \textbf{\textit{Delora}} on the corruptions that affect it most significantly, namely, rain, snow, fog, upsample, uniform noise, Gaussian noise, impulse noise, local density decrease, cutout, and layer deletion.
-We only augmented the training data with these corruptions at severity 5 and fine-tuned \textbf{\textit{Delora}} for 6 epochs with the default training hyper-parameters.
+\pa{Method}.
+We fine-tune the learning-based system, i.e., \textbf{\textit{DeLORA}}, on the dataset augmented with the corruptions that affect it most significantly, namely, rain, snow, fog, upsample, uniform noise (CCS), Gaussian noise (CCS), impulse noise (CCS), local density decrease, cutout, and layer deletion.
+We exclude \textbf{\textit{NeRF-LOAM}} and \textbf{\textit{LocNDF}} for the same reasons mentioned in Section~\ref{sec:rq2.1}.